 Ski area: 240km

 One of the best ski areas in Austria, the title of the fourth largest ski resort in Austria goes to Ischgl.
-This popular Austrian ski resort has a long ski season and a fantastic snow record, with slopes reaching up to 2,900m.
+This popular Austrian ski resort has a long ski season and high altitude slopes reaching up to 2,900m.
 In total, the resort is home to 240km of pistes.
 This is a good resort for mixed groups, with a variety of blues, reds and blacks available for all standards of skiers.
 Ischgl is a popular destination for snowboarders with the largest Fun Park in Europe.
 With 35 different obstacles, including a half-pipe, there’s plenty of fun to be had here.

 As one of the largest ski resorts in Austria, you can also expect an exciting scene off the slopes too.
 Ischgl has a lively atmosphere with everything from the Schatzi Ice Bar to Pacha nightclub on offer.
 A number of well-known ski festivals are regularly held in the resort.
 Rock The Mountains kicks off the season in style, while Top Of The Mountain closes the season, up at 2,300m.

 Ski area: 179km

 Scenic Kitzbühel offers 179km of groomed pistes and is one of the biggest ski resorts in Austria.
 The Austrian ski resort is widely known for the notorious Hahnenkamm Downhill course.
 Advanced skiers can try the run for themselves when in resort.

 While the event might have put the resort on the map for many, Kitzbühel has a lot more to offer.
 The ski resort has invested heavily in a high-speed, modern lift system.
 The extensive range of blues and reds will keep intermediates happy, while experts might enjoy hiring a guide and exploring over 200 square kilometres of off-piste terrain.